-And, of course I added my mercury glass pumpkins that I've collected over the last couple of years.
+And, of course, I added my mercury glass pumpkins that I've collected over the last couple of years.
 Sparkly!!

-Oh, and one very important thing a decor guideline is to always have the taller objects left.
+Oh, and one very important thing a decor guideline is always to have the taller objects left.
 An important design principle of some sort : ).
 Also, don't be afraid to repurpose things.
 The two glass pumpkins on either side of the mirror were lost just sitting on the mantle.
 I just elevated them using some candle pillar holders.
 Now they get the attention they deserve!

 Looking for some more fall ideas for mantles?